 The Outer Banks Community Foundation is prepared to accept and steward a wide variety of donated assets and giving tools, including those listed below.
 We are flexible and responsive to your individual needs, and we can help you find the giving technique that best fits your circumstances and goals.

-We encourage you to discuss your options with your attorney, accountant, or other professional advisor, and contact us to discuss your ideas.
+We encourage you to explore your options with your attorney, accountant, or other professional advisor, and contact us to discuss further.

 Gifts of Cash